Steven Reid: Coaching career

 On 25 June 2015, Reid was appointed in the role of first-team coach at Championship club Reading.
 Reid vacated his position on 27 July 2017, in a bid to pursue new challenges.

 That September, he joined Crystal Palace, in the same position that he held at Reading.
 Reid left the club the following August, with manager Roy Hodgson indicating that Reid had cited personal issues and wished to take time away from football.
 He then briefly coached at AFC Wimbledon, leaving in December 2018.

 On 18 April 2019, he was appointed to assist caretaker manager Jimmy Shan at West Bromwich Albion.
-He worked for West Brom until the end of the 2018–19 season, before joining Steve Clarke's backroom staff at the Scottish national team in May 2019.
+He worked for West Brom until the end of the 2018–19 season, before joining Steve Clarke's backroom staff at the Scotland national team in May 2019.
 Reid left the position with Scotland in August 2021, after becoming a first team coach with Nottingham Forest.
 On 16 September 2021, Reid was appointed Interim Manager of Nottingham Forest, following the dismissal of Chris Hughton.

 In October 2022, Reid revealed that he had left his job as Nottingham Forest assistant manager in order to begin studying to qualify as a counsellor.

+In July 2023, Nottingham Forest announced that Reid had returned to the club, returning to his role as a first team coach.

+In September 2024, Reid departed Nottingham Forest for a second time.